AbsaOSS/enceladus/_docs/2.0.0/usage/menas-conformance-rules.md

 When defining a mapping conformance rule, users first need to pick a correct Mapping Table and correct version.
 Then there is a question if the data can have Null values in join conditions.
 This means if the join that will be executed should be null safe or not.

-Then the join conditions.
-A join condition conveys a relationship between the Dataset and MappingTable.
-The join condition specifies how the rows from one table will be combined with the rows of the other table.
-This is based on the equality of the rows.
+Then the join conditions conveys the relationship between the Dataset and Mapping Table.
+The join condition specifies how the rows from one table will be combined with the rows of another table.
+This is based on the equality of the values in the selected columns.

 Last is the target column, which specifies which column from the mapping table will be written into the output column.